PaulinaGacek/App-programming-language/doc/doc.md

 intuitive way.

-It's especially useful for people who want to visualize their physics tasks to better understand how forces affects on object and also predict the result they will get after applying the given sequence of forces to the object.
+It's especially useful for people who want to visualize their physics tasks to better understand how forces affect on objects and also to predict the result they will get after applying the given sequence of forces to the object.

 ## Initial goals and what we have achieved